 Harder to thread a needle, or do small detailed work

 Presbyopia is the inability of the lens to

 change shape to bring things into focus

 Reading glasses or contact lenses.
 LASIK is usually not an option.
 There are other refractive procedures that can replace glasses or contacts.
-If you do not have other vision problems, such as nearsightedness or astigmatism, you may only need to wear glasses for reading or doing other tasks done at a close range.
+If you do not have other vision problems, such as nearsightedness or astigmatism, you may only need to wear glasses for reading or doing other tasks at a close range.
 If you do have other refractive problems, bifocal or progressive addition lenses are often prescribed.
 Contact lenses are also a preferred option for many people, either bifocals or monovision.
 With monovision one eye is corrected for distance viewing, and the non-dominant eye is corrected for close work.
 This works well for many people.
 Some patients can't tolerate it at all.
 We can determine that during your examination.
 Technology in bifocal contact lenses has greatly improved in recent years.
 If they work properly, you will not even know that they are in your eye.

 Our staff and eye doctors may ask you a number of questions to help determine the best avenue of treatment.
 You may be asked to describe your usual lifestyle or daily activities.
 If your occupation involves reading the fine print for most of the day, different options would be considered than for a person who is not as dependent on near vision.
-So, your occupation, types of recreational activities, and your general health status will give us the clues about the lenses that would best fit your lifestyle.
+So, your occupation, types of recreational activities, and general health status will give us clues about the lenses that would best fit your lifestyle.